liuchang707/giraffe/README.md

 03.cds2aa.pl was used to convert coding sequences to protein sequences.

 # 01.CNEE_analysis
-files unmberd from 01 t0 16 were used to predict HCE regions with the multi-sequence alignment maf files. files unmberd from 17 t0 24 were used to get HCE regions with the at least four unique sites among rumiannt species and have a higer zscore (>2.5). files unmberd from 25 t0 29 were used to annotate genes around HCE regions and CNEE regions with the gff file of goat genome.
+files numbered from 01 to 16 were used to predict HCE regions with the multi-sequence alignment maf files. files numbered from 17 to 24 were used to get HCE regions with the at least four unique sites among rumiannt species and have a high zscore (>2.5). files numbered from 25 to 29 were used to annotate genes around HCE regions and CNEE regions with the gff file of goat genome.

 # 02.PAML_analysis
 including two scripts: